Create form fields

 )

-Similar to a signature widget, an image widget is also only interactive in tools that support it.
+Similar to a signature field, an image field is also only interactive in tools that support it:

 from PyPDFForm import PdfWrapper